Creole for Kidz and the History of Zydeco

 “It had a vibe.
 A good vibe.” -Student from Delaware Creole 4 Kidz! residency

 Welcome to our Creole Culture Lab, the place where Creole for Kidz and the History of Zydeco was incubated 25 years ago!
-It’s also a place to become culturally literate about American roots music.
+It’s also a place where you can raise your cultural IQ to become more culturally literate about American roots music.

 Download our nine page study guide here